nouredd2/argus/README.md

 ## Using the kernel monitor

 After inerting it, the module will do nothing, it will be dormant.
-To active it,  you first have to provide it with the process id (`pid`) of the Apache2 process running on the machine.
+To activate it,  you first have to provide it with the process id (`pid`) of the Apache2 process running on the machine.
 The module will use that to detect the socket bound to port 80.
 Note that the module assumes that the http process is running on port 80.
 For what follows (with the exception of reading from `procfs`), you need to be root.
 To pass the `pid` to